f418me/f418-proxy/README.md

 3. Start the services with `docker compose up -d`.
 4. Caddy will automatically obtain HTTPS certificates and forward traffic to the Alby Hub container.

-Application data is stored in the `albyhub-data` directory.
+Application data is stored in the `../albyhub` directory (relative to this repository).
 Caddy stores its configuration and certificates in `caddy/data` and `caddy/config`.
 ## Managing Services

 Start the containers in the background with: